 Eating Disorder Treatment at Growth Extended

-Amid today’s obsession with thinness, it is no wonder that eating disorders are the most rising and prevalent mental health issues in our society today.
-Music videos, television/reality shows and movie actors present abnormally small bodies on the screens.
+Amid today’s obsession with thinness, it is no wonder that Eating Disorders is one of the most prevalent mental health issues in our society today.
+Music videos, television/reality shows, social media, and movie actors present abnormally small bodies on the screens.
 Skeletal models show how clothes are “supposed to fit”, however an average person is typically 3 to 4 sizes larger than a model.
-Photoshop instagrams and other “tricks” cause celebrities to set a standard for perfection that is unrealistic.
-It is not surprising that eating disorders are rising among both males and females.
+Photoshop, filters, and other “tricks” cause celebrities to set a standard for perfection that is unrealistic.
+It is not surprising that eating disorders are rising in both males and females.
 Eating disorders are complicated, severe illnesses that require immediate assistance from qualified professionals.
 If left untreated, eating disorders can cause serious health issues such as heart disease, diabetes, high blood pressure, high cholesterol and even death.
 Eating disorders often lead to poor self-esteem and strained relationships.
 Moreover, eating disorders are linked with other serious disorders such as depression and anxiety.

 Family members, co-workers, loved ones may or may not know that there is an “eating issue”.
 But whether they know or not, they are still not fully aware of the torture that is a daily occurrence when wrestling with an eating disorder.
 And although someone with an eating disorder may be loved and cared for, that love and concern will not make the eating condition go away.
 Rather, the love and concern consistently being met with resistance, distance and lies can sometimes cause the opposite effect.
 Moreover, an eating disorder can subsequently accompany much deeper issues such as emotional swings, internal/external conflict and a devastating blow to a previously organized, intelligent, and capable person.